craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 #### Holy Crusaders of Truth and Light
 #### The Homeland Force
 #### The Ideology Correction Corps
+`orcish ritual-born suppluments, some killed, some turned unseen, some graduate into patrons -- Zipper (22), Flourence (04)`

 #### White Flame Militants for MBED

 ## Culture